-Paintings collaboratively created by Huizong, Cai Jing, and other court painters have also come to our attention to prove the interrelationship between the cultures in question.
-These two tea reformers, Huizong and Cai, collaborated on two paintings, which depict scenes of the consumption of tea and fragrance, and the playing of the qin.
-One of the paintings is the Painting of A Literati Gathering (Wenhui tu; hereafter “Literati Gathering”), attributed to Huizong and housed in the Taipei Palace Museum, depicting a scene of a literati gathering with tea being served (fig. 1.1a and fig. 1.1b).
-We may not know whether this painting captures a specific gathering that actually took place; but we can treat it as an idealized form of gathering deemed generic in the literati cultures.
-Its painters and the composer of its colophon poems constructed a gathering that would have taken place among the literati.
-A qin painted in black lacquer and a ding-tripod are laid on a table under the willow tree at the center of the painting (fig. 1.1c).
-The unattended qin, probably unwrapped from the white cloth next to it, may suggest that the banquet takes place after the playing of the qin.
-The tripod may be an incense burner used during the play, or an antique for the guests’ viewing.
-The main protagonists around the large square table are probably high-status scholar-officials, although we may doubt whether Huizong is among them.
-There are numerous types of utensils on the large table, including tea bowls, saucers, cups, ewers, and containers for fruits, flowers, and probably aromatic substances.
-The fragrance from the tea, flowers, fruits, and the possible burning of the aromatic substances must have diffused in the banquet, as suggested by the presence of these materials.
+Paintings collaboratively created by Huizong, Cai Jing, and other court painters are evidence of the interrelationship between the cultures in question.
+Huizong and Cai, who jointly prescribed reforms to practices surrounding the preparation and consumption of tea, also collaborated on two paintings depicting scenes of tea consumption, fragrances being used, and the playing of the qin.
+One of the works is the Painting of a Literati Gathering (Wenhui tu; hereafter Literati Gathering), attributed to Huizong and housed in the Taipei Palace Museum, depicting a scene of a gathering of literati with tea being served (Fig. 1.1a and Fig. 1.1b).
+We do not know whether this painting captures an actual gathering, but we can treat it as an idealized scene depicting a gathering of literati.
+The artists and the composer of its colophon poems constructed a gathering that would have taken place among the literati.
+A qin painted in black lacquer and a ding tripod are laid on a table under a willow tree at the centre of the painting (Fig. 1.1c).
+The unattended qin, probably unwrapped from the white cloth alongside it, may suggest that the banquet takes place after playing the qin.
+The tripod may be an incense burner used during the concerto or an antique for the guests’ viewing.
+The main protagonists around the large square table are probably high status scholar-officials, although we may doubt whether Huizong is among them.
+There are numerous utensils on the large table, including tea bowls, saucers, cups, ewers, and containers for fruits, flowers, and probably aromatic substances.
+The presence of these materials suggests that the fragrance from the tea, flowers, fruits, and burning of aromatic substances must have diffused throughout the banquet

-Near the large table are two smaller tables holding sets of tea utensils (fig. 1.1b).
-We can easily recognize two ewers, with their conspicuously special spouts, and between them, a ladle.
-These are placed on the right table.
-On the left table, there are several tea bowls of a light color, sitting on saucers and/or pedestals of a darker color.
-One servant in blue clothing is using his right hand to pick up something with a ladle from a jar, and his left hand holds a bowl on a saucer.
-These bowls have thinner walls and do not hold heat well.
-Tea drinkers use two hands to hold the saucers so that they do not need to touch the hot bowls directly.
-To the left of this table is a large charcoal stove, inside which two ewers are atop the burning charcoal for heating water.
-To the further left there is a young servant drinking from a bowl that he holds with his left hand.
+Near the large table are sets of tea utensils on two smaller tables (Fig. 1.1b).
+We can easily identify two ewers with ornate spouts and, between them, a ladle.
+These are placed on the table on the right.
+On the table on the left are several light-coloured tea bowls, on saucers or pedestals of a darker colour.
+One servant in blue clothing uses his right hand to pick up something from a jar using a ladle while he holds a bowl on a saucer in his left hand.
+These bowls have thin walls and do not hold heat well.
+Tea drinkers use two hands to hold the saucers to avoid touching the hot bowls directly.
+To the left of this table is a large charcoal stove with two ewers for boiling water.
+Further to the left is a young servant drinking from a bowl he holds in his left hand.

-This is a sophisticated and elegant tea gathering for the elites, as suggested by all the utensils, material settings, participants’ clothing, the qin music, and even the way the saucers are held.
-The activities of this gathering may follow this sequence: first, the playing of the qin, followed by alcohol-drinking and the banquet, and the party ends with the imbibing of tea.
-The composing and chanting of poetry may be mixed in at every phase of the gathering.
-It is also possible that tea, alcohol, and fruits are served simultaneously.
-During Huizong’s visit to Cai’s house in 1119 mentioned above, Huizong not only prepared tea for all those present, he also gave an olive to Cai and a cup of alcohol (probably beer) to Tong Guan, while his consort served pieces of fruit.
+The painting depicts a sophisticated and elegant tea gathering for the elite, as suggested by the utensils, the settings, participants’ clothing, qin music, and even the way the saucers are held.
+The evening would have begun with the qin concerto, followed by drinking alcohol, enjoying a fine banquet, and end with imbibing tea.
+The composing and recitation of poetry may have punctuated every phase of the gathering.
+Tea, alcohol, and fruits may have been served simultaneously.
+During Huizong’s visit to Cai’s house in 1119 mentioned above, Huizong not only prepared tea for all those present, but he also gave an olive to Cai and a cup of alcohol (probably beer) to Tong Guan, while his consort served pieces of fruit.